 Believe it or not, I actually do like the Nagant.
 It's an interesting firearm with a great deal of history, serving in two World Wars and many smaller conflicts.
 It fires a one-of-a-kind cartridge.
 It's one of the few (perhaps only?) revolvers that can be sound suppressed.
 And it's ugly in a neat sort of way.
 But seriously, somebody just did not like the Russians at all when they designed this thing.
 Let's go back to the beginning, and you can judge for yourself.

 Way back before the Soviets were the Soviets, we had the Russian Empire.
 In 1891, the Russians, ruled by Tsar Alexander III, adopted the Mosin-Nagant Model 1891 rifle.
 Just like its name implies, the Mosin-Nagant rifle was an unlikely collaboration of sorts between a Russian Army Captain by the name of Sergei Ivanovich Mosin, and a Belgian firearms designer known as Leon Nagant.The Russian Empire was satisfied enough with Nagant's design contributions to their new rifle, that they soon turned to him again to design a sidearm.
 Let me be clear: the Mosin-Nagant was and remains a great battle rifle.
-I own two variants of this weapon, and eventually will get around to writing about it.
+I own two six variants of the design, and eventually will get around to writing about it.
 But, they say lightning doesn't strike twice in the same place, and the resultant 1895 Nagant Revolver proves it.

 Leon Nagant went 1 for 2 on firearms designs, which is exactly 2 more firearms than I've designed, so...